-Mr. Jerome L. Coben has been a director since July 2020.
+Jerome L. Coben Age: 77 Independent Director Since: 2020 Committee: Compensation Nominating and Corporate Governance Mr. Jerome L. Coben has been a director since July 2020.
 For almost four decades, Mr. Coben was a corporate lawyer focusing on mergers and acquisitions, securities and finance matters and other business transactions.
 Mr. Coben co-founded the Los Angeles office of Skadden, Arps, Slate, Meagher and Flom LLP in 1983 and remained a partner at Skadden until his retirement from the practice of law in 2008, having served on various national firm management committees.
 From 2009 to 2011, Mr. Coben was a partner at the Zeughauser Group, a firm that provides management consulting services to law firms.
 Mr. Coben has served as a director of both public and private corporations and has occupied leadership roles with a variety of non-profit and community organizations, and continues to serve in some of such roles today.
 Through his representation of countless public and private companies in connection with a wide variety of corporate and governance matters and business transactions, Mr. Coben brings to the Board a wealth of experience in advising public and private companies regarding corporate legal matters.

-Ronald J. Kramer Age: 63 Chairman and CEO, Griffon Since: 1993

-Committee: Finance

-Mr. Ronald J. Kramer has been our Chief Executive Officer since April 2008, a director since 1993 and Chairman of the Board since January 2018.
+Ronald J. Kramer Age: 63 CEO and Chairman, Griffon Since: 1993 Committee: Finance Mr. Ronald J. Kramer has been our Chief Executive Officer since April 2008, a director since 1993 and Chairman of the Board since January 2018.
 Mr. Kramer was Vice Chairman of the Board from 2003 until January 2018.
 From 2002 through March 2008, he was President and a director of Wynn Resorts, Ltd. (NASDAQ: WYNN), a developer, owner and operator of destination casino resorts.
 From 1999 to 2001, Mr. Kramer was a Managing Director at Dresdner Kleinwort Wasserstein, an investment banking firm, and its predecessor Wasserstein Perella & Co.
-He currently serves on the Board of Directors of Douglas Elliman Inc. (NYSE: DOUG), and is also a member of the board of directors of each of Business Development Corporation of America and Franklin BSP Capital Corporation.
+He is currently a member of the board of directors of each of Business Development Corporation of America and Franklin BSP Capital Corporation.
 Mr. Kramer has been a senior executive officer of a number of corporations, and brings to the Board extensive experience in all aspects of finance and business transactions.